-The Company incurred \$80,695 (2016 - \$1,151,601) in expenditures during the Quarter on the East Kemptville Project in Yarmouth County, Nova Scotia.
-Approximately 47% of these expenditures were incurred on metallurgical testwork, 13% of the expenditures were spent on geological study and 13% were incurred on a preliminary evaluation of the economics of a small scale development scenario involving the processing of surface ore stockpiles.
-The balance of the expenditures were incurred primarily on environmental studies including a stability study of the existing stacked tailings.
+The Company incurred \$51,995 (2016 - \$110,574) in expenditures during the Quarter on the East Kemptville Project in Yarmouth County, Nova Scotia.
+Approximately 54% of these expenditures were incurred on metallurgical testwork and preliminary evaluation of the economics of a small scale development scenario involving the processing of surface ore stockpiles, 43% of the expenditures were spent on geological studies, and the balance of the expenditures were incurred on environmental studies.